allierowan/dev_pairs_rug/README.md

 ## To test

-The app uses RSpec for testing and you can run the tests with the '''$ rspec spec''' command.
+The app uses RSpec for testing and you can run the tests with the $ rspec spec command.

 License